-- · The Visiting Team will appraise the quality and comprehensiveness of the school's Self-Study, make recommendations for further study and implementation, and assess the extent to which principles and standards are being met. - Visitation Teams are limited in their activities to gathering information, suggesting a reasonable timetable for full compliance by the school if a it falls short of full compliance of a particular a standard and to making recommendations.
-Formal reports of these visits are forwarded to the National Accreditation Board for final review. - The National Accreditation Board chairman will receive the self-study and the Site Visitation Committee Report and after preliminary review to assure basic compliance with all standards, will refer them to an Accreditation Committee appointed by the NAB to review and make a recommendation. - The Accreditation Committee will examine the reports and hear from the Site Visitation Chairman, before deciding to make a recommendation to the National Accreditation Board.
-The Accreditation Committee may recommend that further action be taken by the school or may recommend the National Accreditation Board grant a particular level of accreditation status to candidate schools.
-This will be done in a formal Statement of Recommendation by the National Accreditation Board.
+• The Accreditation Board chairman will receive the self-study and the Site Visitation Committee Report and after preliminary review to assure basic compliance with all standards, will refer them to the Preliminary Accreditation Committee for review and recommendation.
+The Preliminary Accreditation Committee will examine the reports, hear from the Site Visitation chairman, and determine whether or not all standards have been met and whether the reports should be recommended to the National Accreditation Board.
+The Preliminary Accreditation Committee may recommend further action by the school, further investigation as to full compliance with standards, or may recommend the National Accreditation Board grants a particular level of accreditation status to candidate schools.
+This will be done in a formal Statement of Recommendation the National Accreditation Board.

-The Accreditation Committee may recommend one of the following designations to the NAB:
+The Preliminary Accreditation Committee may choose one of the following designations:

-- a.
-Accreditation: All standards have been met satisfactorily; the school's strategic plan for future improvement is in place. - b.
-Accreditation advised: All standards appear to have been met, but further clarification is necessary with regard to one or more standards or related issues; or the school's strategic long-term plan is not yet in place - c.
-Provisional Accreditation: One or more standards may have not been fully met but a reasonable short-term timetable to achieve full compliance was recommended by the Visiting Team and has been adopted by the school, or if the strategic plan for future improvement has not yet been formally adopted and finalized. - d.
-Non-Accreditation: One or more standards have not been met, and the school is unable to adopt a timetable exists for compliance, or if a strategic plan for future improvement has not been devised. - Upon review of the Accreditation Committee report and its Statement of Recommendation, the National Accreditation Board will formally designate schools as "accredited", "accredited advised", "provisionally accredited", or "not accredited." - An appeal of an unfavorable decision may be made to the National Accreditation Board within three months after the decision.
+a.
+Accreditation: All standards have been met satisfactorily; the school's strategic plan for future improvement is in place.

+b.
+Accreditation advised: All standards appear to have been met, but further clarification is necessary on one or more standards or related issues; or the school's strategic long-term plan is not yet in place.

+c.
+Provisional Accreditation: One or more standards may have not been fully met - and a specific timetable for compliance is issued, or if the strategic plan for future improvement has not yet been formally adopted and finalized.

+d.
+Non-Accreditation: One or more standards have not been met, and no timetable exists for compliance, or if a strategic plan for future improvement has not been devised.

+• After review of the Preliminary Accreditation Committee report and its Statement of Recommendation, the Accreditation Board will formally designate schools previously visited as "accredited", "accredited advised", "provisionally accredited", or "not accredited."
+An appeal of an unfavorable decision may be made to the Accreditation Board within three months after the decision.
 A school "not accredited" for failure to meet standards may be revisited in the following year if efforts to rectify deficiencies are evident.
-The decision to have the school revisited rests with the Director of the NAB.
+The decision to have the school revisited rests with the applicant school.

-2.4 ANNUAL REPORTING AND PERIODIC REEVALUATION:
+2.4 REEVALUATION:

-ccreditation is both a result and an ongoing process; some accreditation agencies even refer to their accrediting process as "continuing improvement".
-As such, it is essential to insure that members are maintaining the level of quality present at their initial recognition or have made improvements to it.
-To validate the forgoing, the accreditation process provides for the periodic reevaluation of members.
+Accreditation is both a result and an ongoing process.
+As such, it is essential to insure that members are maintaining the level of quality present at their initial recognition.
+To do so, the accreditation process provides for the periodic reevaluation of members.